JuroOravec/graphql-code-generator-demo-custom-loader-glob-error/README.md

   1. The loader interprets the glob as a regular path to a single file.
 The loader will fail to read the file as no such file exists.

   2. The loader interprets the glob as a glob pattern.
-We find a list of files matching the pattern.
-The loader returns an array of processed GraphQL documents. **However**, codegen throws error because we return an array from the custom loader.
+It finds a list of files matching the pattern.
+The loader returns an array of processed GraphQL documents. **However**, codegen throws error because it got an array of documents from the custom loader.

 ### Workaround implementation